wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 - 20200917:
-upgrade oc to 0.6.1,and removed itlwm.kext,added AirportItlwm.kext,heliport is not necessary now
+upgraded oc to 0.6.1,and removed itlwm.kext,added AirportItlwm.kext,heliport is not necessary now
 you need to download correct version for efi,it according to your os version.

 - 20200916:
-delete more useless kext and ssdt,this version will take less ram,and upgrade opencore to 0.6.1
+deleted more useless kext and ssdt,this version will take less ram,and upgraded opencore to 0.6.1

 - 20200905:
-added something interesting+SMCLightSensor.kext
+added something interesting + SMCLightSensor.kext